railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

    *Process for handling Sales Order SO007*

-Start the requirements calculation using the menu :menuselection:`Manufacturing --> Compute All Schedulers`.
+Start the requirements calculation using the menu :menuselection:`Warehouse --> Schedulers --> Compute Schedulers`.

 .. index::
    single: semi-finished product